-Strachur Smiddy Museum and Craft Shop is located in the small parish of Strachur in the west side of Cowal in Argyll.
+Strachur Smiddy Museum and Craft Shop is located in the centre of the small parish of Strachur in the west side of Cowal in Argyll.

 Watch the film of the Smiddy’s history and read how the Montgomery family of Strachur developed and maintained the blacksmith service over four generations.

-Take advantage of the leaflets and local information on display to enhance your visit to Strachur and the Cowal area.
-You can buy cards, postcards, or photographs with which to remember your visit to Strachur Smiddy Museum
+We also provide a selection of leaflets and local information to enhance your visit to Strachur and the Cowal area.

 Getting there by aeroplane:- From Glasgow airport, follow A82 to Tarbet and then A83 over the Rest and Be Thankful.
 Before Cairndow village turn left on the A815, Strachur is 10 miles from this junction.
 Alternatively, ferry services operate from Gourock to Dunoon from the A815 lead to Strachur (18 miles).